By: Susan Dugdale | Last modified: 05-13-2021

 You'll also find a free printable blank step by step outline to use.
 It comes complete with an example speech.

 Sometimes reading what other people have written sparks our creativity into action.

 Browse a growing, wonderful and diverse collection of sample eulogies submitted by site visitors including a couple I wrote myself for my sister and my neighbor.
 There's also this tribute speech for my mother.

-Your living eulogy is an acknowledgement and recognition of the gifts received from someone whom love.
+Your living eulogy is an acknowledgement and recognition of the gifts received from someone you love.

-Let's not wait until they're gone from our lives to show our gratitude.
+Let's not wait until these people are gone from our lives to show our gratitude.